hjson/hjson-js/README.md

   hjson (-h | --help | -?)
   hjson (-V | --version)

 INPUT can be in JSON or Hjson format.
 If no file is given it will read from stdin.
 The default is to output as Hjson.

 Options:
   (-j | -json)  output as formatted JSON.
   (-c | -json=compact)  output as JSON.
-  -sl     output the opening brace on the same line (Hjson) -root   output braces for the root object (Hjson) -quote  quote all strings (Hjson)
+  -sl     output the opening brace on the same line (Hjson) -noroot omit braces for the root object (Hjson) -quote  quote all strings (Hjson)
   -rt     round trip comments (Hjson)
   -nocol  disable colors (Hjson)

+Domain specific formats are optional extensions to Hjson and can be enabled with the following options:
+  +math: support for Inf/inf, -Inf/-inf, Nan/naN and -0
+  +hex: parse hexadecimal numbers prefixed with 0x +date: support ISO dates
 ```

 Sample: